 Whilst studying and training towards your PPL there are a number of resources that Fly GA provides in order to assist you.
 We currently offer:

-- Flight Tools: an excellent range of tools specifically designed to help PPL students.
+- Flight Tools: a small range of tools specifically designed to help PPL students.
 All products are competitively priced and made exclusively by Fly GA.

 - PPL Exams: we provide our very own AeroExam in-browser practice suite including a bank of over 4,000 current questions.
 (NOTE: the system is currently undergoing an update.
 It’ll be back soon!)

-- Sky Blog: i share my flight experiences with you by providing videos & tutorials filmed directly from the sky.
+- Sky Blog: i’m going to be sharing my flight experiences with you by providing videos & tutorials filmed directly from the sky.
 The blog is entirely FREE, and for your enjoyment.

 Obtaining your PPL will be one of the most memorable moments in your life.
 But for some pilots it’s still just the beginning of their journey…